danijuniordev/investing-challenge/README.md

 - **Responsive Design:**:
 *Ensure that the website is optimized for various devices and screen sizes, including desktop computers, laptops, tablets, and smartphones.
 A responsive design will make it easier for users to access and play the game on their preferred device.*

+## Design
+### Colour Scheme
+*Background Color (#b6e0d9 - Pale Turquoise):* This color choice can create a calming and inviting atmosphere, which can be beneficial for a quiz game website.
+Pale turquoise is soft on the eyes and provides a pleasant backdrop for the content.

+*Question Text Color (#000000 - Black):* Black text on a light background offers high contrast and readability, ensuring that questions are easy to read for users.
+It's a classic choice that works well for conveying information clearly.

+*Container Background Color (#FFFFFF - White):* Using white for containers helps create a clean and organized layout.
+White backgrounds provide a sense of spaciousness and allow other colors and elements to stand out effectively.

+*Progress Bar and Score Color (#70c2b6):* This shade of greenish-blue adds a touch of vibrancy and energy to the interface.
+It can symbolize progress, growth, and success, which are all relevant to the context of a quiz game.
+Ensure that the progress bar and score are clearly visible against the background color for easy tracking.

+## Wireframes

+comming soon

+### Features
+The investment exam quiz game offers users interactive pages including the Home page, High score, Quiz game, Play again, and Save score, providing an engaging and educational experience for participants.